Citronite/PieBot/.github/ISSUE_TEMPLATE/command_bug.md

 ---
 name: Bug reports for commands
-about: For bugs that involve commands found within Red
+about: For bugs that involve commands found within this bot

 ---